Tips for the AI Executive: Don't Study, Play.

 2. Dig a little deeper

-There are so many amazing tools at our fingertips - but one of my favorites is Google’s Notebook LM.
-I simply ask for a information about Whisper for voice transcription.
-Notebook finds 10 sources and imports them.
-Then the magic happens, I ask for an AI Podcast.
+There are so many amazing tools at our fingertips, but one of my favorites is Google’s NotebookLM.
+I simply ask for information about Whisper for voice transcription.
+NotebookLM finds sources and imports them.
+Then the magic happens: I ask for an AI podcast.

 3. Play with it

-Once I see how things work - at a code level - I start playing with Vibe Coding tools - to build out more complete examples.
-For Whisper - I vibe coded a silly app - where I could speak into my computer about a meeting - and then scan the transcription for contacts and actions to record.
+Once I see how things work at a code level, I start playing with vibe-coding tools to build out more complete examples.
+For Whisper, I vibe-coded a silly app where I could speak into my computer about a meeting and then scan the transcription for contacts and actions to record.

-The point of all this - is getting deeper.
-The tools we have available now - make learning so much easier.
-Playing can be frustrating - but that friction is part of the learning.
+The point of all this is getting deeper.
+The tools we have available now make learning so much easier.
+Playing can be frustrating, but that friction is part of the learning.